Richard Bergman, PhDStatistics, Life Cycle Analysis, and Economics Research

 - American Center on Life-Cycle Assessment, Member LCI Database Committee I present life-cycle research at ahe annual conferences and revieweproceedings papers .
 (2008 - Current)

-- Forest Products Society, Vice Chairman Midwest Section Board I am currently co-chair of the North American Wood Windows and Doors Symposium to be held April 18-19, 2013 in Minneapolis, MN.
+- Forest Products Society (FPS), Investment Management Committee Chair I was co-chair of two North American Wood Windows and Doors Symposium to be held April 18-19, 2013 in Minneapolis, MN and one in September 2015 in Madison, WI.
 In addition, I present research at annual conferences, review manuscripts for the Forest Products Journal (FPJ) related to life-cycle analysis and submit manuscripts from my research to the FPJ for peer-review.
 (2004 - Current)

 - Society of Wood Science and Technology (SWST), Member Member I present research at SWST annual conferences, review manuscripts for the Wood and Fiber Science (W&FS) journal related to life-cycle analysis and submit manuscripts from my work to W&FS journal for peer-review.
 (2004 - Current)